 If the Lenovo Y50 is going to sit on a table or desk somewhere as a home gaming rig, you'll probably want to get a headset or some speakers involved, though.
 While a little sub unit at the bottom of the laptop gives the sound a good thud of low-end output, the actual sound quality is just OK, without the bass/treble integration, balance or simple fidelity of the best laptop speakers.

-We don't love the trackpad or the battery life, but if you're after a sub-£1,000 gaming laptop with a bit of gamer-style design flair, this is one of your best bets.
+We don't love the trackpad or the battery life, but if you're after a sub-£1,000 gaming laptop with a bit of gamer-style design flair, the Lenovo Y50 is one of your best bets.